30 Fun Team Building Activities for Work

 21. The Silent Treatment

-Divide the group into teams of four-to-six people and give each team paper and markers.
+Divide the group into teams of four to six people and give each team paper and markers.
 Each team then designs the perfect workspace.
 Tell them to have fun, but not to talk among themselves.
 After 10 minutes, each team shares their plans.

 Objective: How much we communicate without words.